-- 20-Year Arterial Strategy - o Complete Integrated Street Rebuilds (Table TR 5) - Projects typically include full depth reconstruction, integration of storm water, water, and sewer repair and or replacement.
-Addition of or repair of all transportation modes are included in the scope of these projects, including incorporating transit. - Roadways of Significance are also ranked for priority - o Maintenance / Overlays - These projects are part of the 20-Year Arterial Strategy to keep the "Good" streets in good condition and manage the poor streets until they can be fully rebuilt. - o Non-Motorized projects Active Transportation Projects (Table TR 6) - Pedestrian, bicycle, and trails that are part of the transportation system - o Capacity Improvement Project List (Table TR 7) - Motorized capacity projects including new roadway segments to improve connectivity, intersection modifications including new signals and Intelligent Transportation Systems (ITS) to move goods and people more efficiently. - Bridges (TR 8) - Bridges provide key surface links between downtown and the surrounding area, supporting the City's ability to maintain and build upon its economic strength.
+- 20-Year Arterial Strategy

+- o Complete Street Rebuilds

+- Projects typically include full depth reconstruction, integration of storm water, water, and sewer repair and or replacement.
+Addition of or repair of all transportation

+modes are included in the scope of these projects, including incorporating transit.

+- Roadways of Significance are also ranked for priority - o Maintenance / Overlays - These projects are part of the 20-Year Arterial Strategy to keep the "Good" streets in good condition and manage the poor streets until they can be fully rebuilt. - o Non-Motorized projects - Pedestrian, bicycle, and trails that are part of the transportation system - o Transportation Impact Fee List - Motorized capacity projects including new roadway segments to improve connectivity, intersection modifications including new signals and Intelligent Transportation Systems (ITS) to move goods and people more efficiently.